BunchOfBytes/STF-2020/Mobile/True or false?.md

 ``````
 Select the downloaded apk.

-Since we are after the admin authentication functionality, we visit the AdminAuthenticationActivity from the activity code, we see a function and 2 classes, OnCreate(), class a and class b.
+Since we are after the admin authentication functionality, we visit the sg.gov.tech.ctf.mobile/Admin/AdminAuthenticationActivity from the activity code, we see a function and 2 classes, OnCreate(), class a and class b.
 Since OnCreate() looks like it is creating the UI of the app and class a has little code being performed we zoom into class b.
 ``````
         public Fragment getItem(int position) {
             if (position == 0) {